2011 Indianapolis 500: Box score

 Note: Unofficially Oriol Servià finished 5th, 8.8757 seconds behind the leader, with Scott Dixon placing 6th.
 When the official results were posted, it was determined that Servia passed Dixon on the final lap while the yellow caution light was illuminated.
 Officials re-instated Dixon to 5th, and dropped Servia to 6th in the final standings.

-Note: After qualifying had concluded, Bruno Junqueira was replaced by Ryan Hunter-Reay, who did not qualify for the 500.
-Junqueira received full qualifying points for a 19th place qualification.

-Note: This was the final Indianapolis 500 for John Andretti.
-On January 30, 2020, he died after a lengthy battle with colon cancer.

-Note: This was also Dan Wheldon's final Indianapolis 500 as he would be killed driving in what was to be the season finale IndyCar race in Las Vegas, Nevada, on October 16, 2011.

 Race statistics

-The race had 23 lead changes among 10 drivers.

 Awards

 Race winner Dan Wheldon received $2,567,255 in cash prizes and designated awards.

 Typically, the presentation of the Borg-Warner Trophy replicas ("Baby Borg") for the driver and owner takes place in January in Detroit during the North American International Auto Show, but Wheldon was killed at Las Vegas in October.
 Car owners Bryan Herta and Steve Newey, along with Wheldon's widow Susie, were presented in Detroit with their trophies.

 The Indianapolis 500-winning car, Dallara IR3007, was the seventh chassis made by Dallara Automobili from the 2003 specifications.
 Originally a Panther Racing car, it was sold to Adrian Fernandez and later Marty Roth, before FAZZT bought the car in 2010, which became Sam Schmidt Motorsports' car in 2011 when it was used to win the Indianapolis 500.
 It was raced the next race at Texas Motor Speedway as a Sam Schmidt Motorsports #99 for Wade Cunningham, who crashed it in the first of the Twin 275 km races.
 The car has been rebuilt and restored in 2011 Indianapolis 500 condition as part of a Wheldon tribute.
 (Andretti Autosport owns the other Wheldon winner, and is restoring that car too in 2005 Indianapolis 500 race-winning trim.)